 Rogers man charged with illegal possession of 27 firearms, explosive device and bald eagle

-A federal grand jury sitting in Cleveland handed down a six-count superseding indictment charging Theodore Lutton, age 60, and Christine Lutton, 63, both of Rogers, Ohio, with various violations after law enforcement investigators search their property in October of 2020.
+A federal grand jury sitting in Cleveland handed up a six-count superseding indictment charging Theodore Lutton, age 60, and Christine Lutton, 63, both of Rogers, Ohio, with various violations after law enforcement investigators search their property in October of 2020.
 Investigators found Theodore Lutton illegally in possession of 27 firearms, an explosive device and a deceased bald eagle, a violation of the Bald and Golden Eagle Protection Act.